 setup.py file is the

-setup object which describes how to set up our package and it's dependencies.
+tagifai and it will encompass all the requirements needed to run it.
 The first several lines cover metadata (name, description, etc.) and then we define the requirements.
-Here we're stating that we require a Python version equal to or above 3.6 and then passing in our required packages to
+Here we're stating that we require a Python version equal to or above 3.7 and then passing in our required packages to

 --editableflag installs a project in develop mode so we can make changes without having to reinstall packages.

-To cite this lesson, please use:
+To cite this content, please use:

 1 2 3 4 5 6